Ritsumeikan University: Academic rankings

 In the 2024 edition of the QS World University Rankings, it is ranked 631st-640th.
 Ranked 4th among private universities in Japan.
 In the 2023 edition QS Asia University Rankings, it was ranked 126th.
 Ranked 3rd among private universities in Japan.
 In the 2022 edition of the QS Graduate Employability Rankings, it ranked 201st-250th.
 It ranked 1st among private universities in Western Japan in the three rankings mentioned above.

 In the 2023 edition of THE World University Rankings Japan, it is ranked 31st.
 Ranked 11th among Western Japan universities and 1st among Kinki private universities.
 In the same year edition of THE World University Rankings, it ranked 1201st-1500th, and in THE Asia University Rankings ranked 401st-500th.

 In the 2023 edition of CWUR World University Rankings, it is ranked 1024th, in the top 5% of the world.

-Notable people associated with Ritsumeikan
+Notable alumni

 Notable people affiliated with Ritsumeikan University, including graduates, former students, and professors: